webimpian/bayarcash-api-documentation/checksum/checksum-validation.md

 * The `ksort` function sorts the payload data by key, which is essential for checksum consistency.
 * The `implode` function concatenates the sorted payload values using a delimiter (in this case is |), forming the string for the checksum calculation.
 * The `hash_hmac` function generates the checksum using the SHA256 algorithm and your secret key.
+* **Trim the payload data** before generating the checksum to ensure no empty spaces are included in the calculation.